The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 ![](/img/jobs/blm/black-mage-tentative-blm-opener.png)

-<br />The standard opener for BLM.
+<br>The standard opener for BLM.
 Note that this opener is tentative, and is likely to change at least slightly depending on exact application timing for raid buffs.
 This opener has a rough bare minimum GCD (recast) of 2.45s, though most people will likely want some more Spell Speed than this for consistency in execution.
 If running a slower set and/or otherwise having issues with Astral Fire timing out, consider double weaving **Ley Lines** with the INT pot usage in the opener.

 The initial **Fire III** cast should start around 4 seconds prepull (to land at the same time the boss is pulled).
 The second **Fire IV** is hardcasted with the expectation of raid buffs landing just before the cast goes off.